kylef/changelog/Specification.md

 ## Section

-Within a version, you may define sections to group individual change entries together via subheadings.
+Within a release, you may define sections to group individual change entries together via subheadings.
 For example, to create a section called "Bug Fixes":

 ```markdown